fhwang/admin_assistant/website/design_principles.markdown

 * Custom options for date selects, datetime selects, textarea tags, etc. can be set up on a per-column level and passed through to the underlying Rails method.
 * Custom redirecting after successful saves

-If you're copying and pasting something out of `vendor/plugins/admin_assistant`, that's a design flaw.
+If you're copying and pasting out of the admin\_assistant source, that's a design flaw.

 ### Minimally invasive